Transfer Student Registration

-(2) Option B: Use this option to register for Blocks 1 and 2, only.
+2. Option B: Use this option to register for Blocks 1 and 2.
 You are then eligible to preregister for courses that may have spaces reserved for new students.
 Spaces are listed in the Transfer Course Schedule 2015-16 under Option B. Preregistration for Blocks 3-8 takes place the first two weeks of Block 2.
-All first-year students and new transfer students, who have chosen this option, have 60 points to bid for courses.
-Again, you would be eligible to bid for spaces reserved for all new students.
+All first-year students and new transfer students, who have chosen this option, have 60 points to bid on Blocks 3 - 8.

 If you are an incoming first-year or sophomore, Option B is probably more advantageous for you.
-If you are a junior, you may be interested in upper-level courses that do not have reserved spaces anyway, so you may find Option A to your advantage.
+If you are a junior, you may be interested in upper-level courses that do not usually have reserved spaces, so you may find Option A to your advantage.
 You cannot combine the two options.

 - After studying the Transfer Course Schedule 2015-16, list the courses you want for each block of the academic year.

 - Check to see if there are vacancies under Option A for those courses.
-If there are, choose Option A and enroll now for Blocks 1-8.
-List all your courses using the Option A Registration Form, click on the Option above.
+If there are, choose Option A and enroll for Blocks 1-8.
+List all your courses using the Option A Registration Form.
 These courses should be open, so you only need to list one course per block.
 Always check the prerequisites and make sure you have them before signing up for your courses.

-- If most of your choices (particularly high priority choices), have Option B spaces, register for only Blocks 1 and 2 now, and wait and to preregister for Blocks 3-8 the first 2 weeks of block 2, with points during New Student Preregistration.
-Complete the Option B Registration Form, listing your course preferences for Block 1 in order of your choice, and so on through five.
+- If most of your choices have Option B spaces, register for Blocks 1 and 2 only, and wait and to preregister for Blocks 3-8 during New Student Preregistration.
+Complete the Option B Registration Form listing your top five course choices for Block 1 in order of preference, top choice being 1, and so on through 5.
 Do the same for Block 2.
 Since we normally limit classes to 25 or fewer, we may not be able to place you in your first choice course.
-However, you often get another chance to take that course in a later block.
+However, you may get another chance to take that course if it is offered in a later block.